 While this unit is limited to only 500 GBs of storage space, it’s our first pick for the best budget SSD external hard drive.
 It boasts compatibility with the USB 3.2 standard allowing it to utilize its 3D NAND Flash implementation.
 This means that the device is capable of transfer speeds of up to 530 MB/s, which is a massive step-up from traditional mechanical-based external drives.

 Apart from the standard USB Type-A compatibility, it is also designed to work with devices that have Type-C ports.
 This makes the external SSD viable for productivity applications that need the speed, like content creation, or gaming on the go as in-game performance can highly benefit from faster read/write speeds.
+Thus, if you are a gamer, we’d recommend this external gaming hard drive.

 The ADATA Entry SC685 500GB External SSD comes in a shock-resistant package, which works well with the solid-state platform for that improved level of ruggedness.
 It also boasts compatibility with numerous platforms like Windows, Mac, Linux, and game console ecosystems like the Xbox and Playstation.
 You get a USB 3.2 Type-C cable and a USB 3.2 Type-C to Type-A conversion cable for backward compatibility with older USB standards.